Janos95/prospero_vm/README.md

 Rendered 500x at 1.96ms/frame
 ```

-A 4096×4096 takes about **4ms** for the expression evaluation.
+A 4096×4096 render takes about **4ms** for the expression evaluation.
 This was somewhat surprising to me, but
 I think it can be explained by a combination of factors.
 For example for a 1024x1024 image the leaf tiles
 are too small to be contained inside of the shape, so we have to explicitly evaluate all leaf tiles.
 Also the multi-threading seems to be slightly more effective at the larger size.